AditiTechnologies/Brewmaster.TeamCity/README.md

 2.Web Portal - `http://<TeamCityCloudService>.cloudapp.net:<TeamCityConnectionPort>`

 ###Limitations
+1. The template does not configure authentication settings.
+If you plan to use the built-in authentication module do make sure to configure SSL.
-The template does not setup the administrator account.
-As soon as the template completes execution, access the TeamCity web portal immediately to setup the administrator.
+2. Since the template does not configure authentication settings, the TeamCity web portal will be anonymously accessible.
+As a preventive measure, as soon as the template completes execution, access the TeamCity web portal immediately to setup a administrator (will use built-in authentication).
 On first accessing the TeamCity web portal you will prompted with a 'License Agreement' page.
 Upon accepting the agreement you will be taken to the page for setting up administrator.

 ###References
 Please refer to the following links for more information on TeamCity installation and configuration.